thesmartaniket/audiostoryteller/README.md

 Now after years all the codes are made public (open source) [2022].<br />
 The whole UI is fully designed by me with lots of modifications to the codes with adding lots of new feature.<br />

+**As of now all the services for uploading and streaming stories are shut-downed.**

+You can change the webpage it loads and modify its functions to fulfill your work scenario. <br />

 If you are using my work, then a little mention will be great!
 [Originally Created by Aniket Biswas].<br />
 Have Fun!<br />